phetsims/calculus-grapher/doc/implementation-notes.md

 - All of the above quantities are derived from their associated curve.
 For performance reason, the quantities above are updated solely when its associated tool is visible.
-Many tools such as the Area Under Curve tool, Tangent tool, Reference Line tool, as well as the PhET-IO tools, Labeled Points and Labeled Lines, extend the AncillaryTool class.
+Many tools such as the Area Under Curve tool, Tangent tool, Reference Line tool, as well as the PhET-iO tools, Labeled Points and Labeled Lines, extend the AncillaryTool class.

 ## PhET-iO